jonlpersson/ed-latimore/site/_posts/2023-02-16-how-to-prepare-for-fatherhood.md

 Like Bruce Lee once said, to be a dad, you have to “be water, my friend.“

 Both men and women face complex emotional upheaval when facing parenthood.
-While postpartum depression is a term typically reserved for new moms, men can experience anxiety, depression, and increased stress over what their new role is or the incompetence of taking care of a child.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>
+While postpartum depression is a term typically reserved for new moms, men can experience anxiety, depression, and increased stress over what their new role is or the incompetence of taking care of a child.<sup>[2](#fn:2){: .footnote rel="footnote"}</sup>

 There is no unified thought process or behavior that will drive you in everything.
 Adaptability is going to be your friend as a new parent and in life.